-The financial statements are presented at and for the year ended December 31, 2015.
-All figures are in USD thousands unless otherwise clearly stated.
-The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
+Management is required to make estimates and assumptions that affect the reported amounts of assets and liabilities.
+In addition, the preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company’s accounting policies.
-The areas involving a higher degree of judgment or complexity or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed under “Critical accounting estimates and judgments.1.3 Changes in accounting policy and disclosures
+The areas involving a higher degree of judgment or complexity or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in note 3 Critical accounting estimates and judgments.1.3 Changes in accounting policy and disclosures

 The Company applies the acquisition method to account for business combinations.
 The consideration transferred for the acquisition of a subsidiary is the fair values of the assets transferred and the liabilities assumed to the former owners of the acquirer and the equity interests issued by the Company.
 The consideration transferred includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair values at the acquisition date.
-The Company recognises any non-controlling interest in the acquiree on an acquisition-by-acquisition basis, either at fair value or at the non-controlling interest’s proportionate share of the recognised amounts of acquiree’s identifiable net assets.
+The Company recognizes any non-controlling interest in the acquiree on an acquisition-by-acquisition basis, either at fair value or at the non-controlling interest’s proportionate share of the recognized amounts of acquiree’s identifiable net assets.
 Acquisition-related costs are expensed as incurred.

 If the business combination is achieved in stages, fair value of the acquirer’s previously held equity interest in the acquiree is remeasured to fair value at the acquisition date through profit or loss.